-Biograd is a city and district in northern Dalmatia in Croatia.
-Significantly, it is the former capital of the Croatian Kingdom.
+Biograd is a city in the Mediterranean and district in northern Dalmatia in Croatia.
+Significantly, it is the former capital of the Croatian Mediterranean Kingdom.
 Zadar County administers the region, and the town´s population is over 5,500.
 It lies on the Adriatic coast, overlooking the island of Pašman, on a small peninsula surrounded by two sunny bays.

-The town is 28 km south of the county capital of Zadar.
+Biograd is 28 km south of the county capital of Zadar.
 Also nearby, are Sukošan, Vodice and Šibenik.
-In front of the town are the islands Planac and Sveta Katarina.
+In front of the town are the Mediterranean islands Planac and Sveta Katarina.
 The average temperature in January is 7.3 °C but rises to a comfortable 23.9 °C in July.

 The city of Biograd is first and foremost a tourist resort.
 The first tourists started arriving during the 1920s from Czechoslovakia, and its first hotel was built in 1935.